-The guiding principles that Stephan Martineau presented to the group and became and are, to this day, serving as the underlying philosophy and approach of SIFCo were:
+The guiding principles that Stephan Martineau presented to the group and to this day are serving as the underlying values and approach of SIFCo were:

 Residents hold diverse perspectives and value systems in relation to the forest that surrounds them.